 With XSplit, you can connect your accounts simply by entering your credentials and authorizing access for XSplit.
 You can also stream to more than one location simultaneously using XSplit.
 If you want to multistream using OBS, you need a third-party tool such as Restream.

-Restream lets you connect to your favorite streaming platforms, including Twitch, Facebook, YouTube, LinkedIn, Twitter, and more than thirty others.
+Restream lets you choose from more than thirty social channels (YouTube, LinkedIn, Twitch, Twitter, Facebook, and many others) to stream at once.
 In under two minutes, you can add your favorite channels and go live to all of them simultaneously.

 OBS and XSplit allow you to customize by adding plug-ins.
 Plug-ins expand the base functionality of the software, providing you with more editing tools, audio mixing, or other effects.
 As OBS is open-source and anyone can create a plug-in, there are significantly more plug-ins available than there are for XSplit.
 Adding plug-ins to OBS is also a simpler process, and the plug-ins are free, unlike XSplit.
 You may have access to fewer plug-ins with XSplit, but they’re high-quality and sure to enhance the quality of your stream.